kobolabs/epub-spec/README.md

    font-variant: small-caps;
 }`

 The property "font-size" is often used incorrectly to format Small Caps and can result in disproportionate text sizing depending on the app/device being used and the font settings chosen by the user.
 The impact is particularly noticeable when the value used for this property is set to "x-small" or "small".
-Content creators are also advised to use a font that contains Small Caps glyphs for optimal rendering
+Content creators are also advised to use a font that contains Small Caps glyphs for optimal rendering.

 ### Supported Fonts